joseph225/Real-Time-Voice-Cloning-encoder/README.md

 ## Known Issues

-1. Delete empty directories(not containing .npy files) from <dataset_root>/SV2TTS/encoder/ after encoder pre-processing the dataset before starting the encoder training. (you may use : $ find <dataset_root>/SV2TTS/encoder/* -empty to find empty folders)
+1. Delete empty directories(not containing .npy files) from <dataset_root>/SV2TTS/encoder/ after the encoder pre-processed the dataset before starting the encoder training. (you may use : $ find <dataset_root>/SV2TTS/encoder/* -empty to find empty folders)

 ## Additional help